 INJURED IN BICYCLE ACCIDENT HIT BY CAR – WHO PAYS MEDICAL BILLS?

 This does not mean the driver of the car that hit the bicycle gets off Scott free.
-If the car was at fault hitting a person on the bike, the auto insurance has to pay medical bills and lost wages that exceed the No-Fault coverage, plus additional compensation for the pain and suffering that was caused to the bike rider.
+If the car was at fault hitting a person on the bike, their auto insurance has to pay medical bills and lost wages that exceed the No-Fault coverage.
+Plus, there will be additional compensation for the pain and suffering that was caused to the bike rider.
 This can be important because many bicycle accidents result in serious injuries.

 If you or a family member are injured because a car hit you while you were riding your bike in MN, call us and speak with an attorney for a free consultation.
 Pam Rochlin and David Rochlin have more than 25 years’ experience representing hundreds of people injured in car and bike accidents throughout Minnesota.
 We will explain your rights to you and make sure you get all of the compensation you are entitled to.
 We never charge anything unless you receive compensation for your injuries.